Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google-classroom-extractor/README.md

 access.
 This can be done [here](https://console.cloud.google.com/iam-admin/serviceaccounts/create).

 1. Give the new service account a name like "Ed-Fi Extractor" and click Create.
 1. Grant the service account the Project Viewer role and click Continue then Done.
 1. The new service account will be displayed in a table.
    Click on the three dots for the account and select Create Key.
 1. Choose JSON and click Create.
 1. A JSON file will be downloaded from your browser, which is the API key.
-Rename it to service-account.json.
+   Rename it to `service-account.json`.
+Save this into the project directory.
 1. Finally, click on the service account to view details and copy the Unique ID field for the next step.

 Finally, the administrator will need to specify the scope of access for the service account.
 This can be done